jacobscannell47/Data-Mining/README.md

 # Data Mining Portfolio

 Welcome to my data mining portfolio!
-This repository contains various projects I've worked on related to data mining and analysis during my time at [Your College/University].
+This repository contains various projects I've worked on related to data mining and analysis during my time at Catawba College.
 Feel free to explore and provide feedback.

 ## Projects